Neighbour Sum Patterns : Chessboards to Toroidal Worlds: The Neumann Neighborhood .

 Now we discuss a particular case $ m=n $.
-We want solutions of $ 2\cos\left(\frac{a\pi}{n+1}\right)+2\cos\left(\frac{b\pi}{n+1}\right) = 1$ with $ a,b\in\{1,2,3,\ldots,n\} $.
+We want solutions of with $ a,b\in\{1,2,3,\ldots,n\} $.

-\begin{thm} \cite{conway1976trigonometric} Suppose we have at most four distinct rational multiples of $\pi$ lying strictly between 0 and $\pi / 2$ for which some rational linear combination of their cosines is rational but no proper subset has this property.
-Then the appropriate linear combination is proportional to one from the following list:
+\begin{thm}[Conway and Jones \cite{conway1976trigonometric}] Suppose we have at most four distinct rational multiples of $\pi$ lying strictly between 0 and $\pi / 2$ for which some rational linear combination of their cosines is rational but no proper subset has this property.
+Then the appropriate linear combination is proportional to one from the following list: { \begin{multicols}{2} \begin{small}